Table of Contents[Hide][Show]

 You aren’t what you eat; you are what you digest!

-Root Beer using Sassafras
+Homemade Root Beer using Sassafras

 The sassafras tree is native to a wide area of North America primarily east of the Mississippi river.
 It is a medium-sized, moderately fast growing, aromatic tree that is little more than a shrub in northern areas like southwestern Maine, New York, and southern Ontario.
 In the south and particularly in the Great Smoky Mountains, the sassafras tree grows largest (25-39 feet/6-12 meters) providing an important food for wildlife.
-Deer can be seen browsing the twigs in the winter and the leaves during spring and summer.
+Deer browse the twigs in the winter and the leaves during spring and summer.

 Sassafras has historically provided a variety of commercial and domestic uses for humans as well.
 Sassafras tea is brewed from the bark of roots, while the leaves are used in thickening soups.
 The spongy, orange-brown colored wood has been used in centuries past to construct barrels, buckets, fence posts and furniture.
 The oil is considered of value for adding fragrance to soaps and perfumes and flavor to candy.